Medieval cuisine: Dietary norms

 The cuisines of the cultures of the Mediterranean Basin since antiquity had been based on cereals, particularly various types of wheat.
 Porridge, gruel, and later bread became the basic staple foods that made up the majority of calorie intake for most of the population.
 From the 8th to the 11th centuries, the proportion of various cereals in the diet rose from about a third to three-quarters.
 Dependence on wheat remained significant throughout the medieval era, and spread northward with the rise of Christianity.
 In colder climates, however, it was usually unaffordable for the majority population, and was associated with the higher classes.
 The centrality of bread in religious rituals such as the Eucharist meant that it enjoyed an especially high prestige among foodstuffs.
 Only olive oil and wine had a comparable value, but both remained quite exclusive outside the warmer grape- and olive-growing regions.
 The symbolic role of bread as both sustenance and substance is illustrated in a sermon given by Saint Augustine:

 This bread retells your history [...]
 You were brought to the threshing floor of the Lord and were threshed [...]
 While awaiting catechism, you were like grain kept in the granary [...]
 At the baptismal font you were kneaded into a single dough.
 In the oven of the Holy Ghost you were baked into God's true bread.

 The growing presence of Islam in the medieval period defined a shift in both the religious attitudes of Europeans and their perspectives on cuisine.
 As the Mediterranean became increasingly symbolic of a religious divide between European Christianity and Islam, tensions placed significance on symbolic dietary practices.
 The religious connotations of bread and wine in Christianity opposed the dietary restrictions on alcohol and the differences in the bread-making practices pertinent to Islamic cuisine.
 Thus, the consumption of bread and wine spread northward from the Mediterranean region in part as a means of Christian opposition.
 Additionally, pork was reinforced in European cuisine as a product of importance and value, differing from the Islamic dietary restrictions on pork consumption.
 However, these divergences did not prohibit the exchange of flavors and goods from occurring between Islamic regions and Europe.

-After the Bubonic Plague in 1347-1352, dietary norms changed drastically due to different food resources available in Europe.
+After the bubonic plague pandemic in 1347–1352 (colloquially known as the "Black Death"), dietary norms changed drastically due to different food resources available in Europe.
 Since the population in Europe significantly dipped, farm land and livestock was left mostly unattended and uncared for.
-Availability of wheat and oats, popular foods before the Bubonic Plague, started declining.
-Evidence from bone collagen samples suggest that after the Bubonic Plague, Europeans consumed more animal protein such as beef, goats, chicken, sheep and pork rather than cereal and grains.
+Availability of wheat and oats, popular foods before the Black Death, started declining.
+Evidence from bone collagen samples suggest that after the Black Death, Europeans consumed more animal protein such as beef, goats, chicken, sheep and pork rather than cereal and grains.